Modulating Bottom-Up and Top-Down Visual Processing via Language-Conditional Filters: The Model

-After generating image ($I_0$) and language ($\boldsymbol{r}$) representations, BiLingUNet generates a segmentation Mask $M$.
-The architecture is similar to LingUNet, which extends the U-Net \cite{ronneberger2015u} image segmentation model by making its expanding branch conditioned on the language.
-BiLingUNet extends the LingUNet model one step further by conditioning both contracting and expanding branches on language and using wider text kernels.
+After generating image and language representations, our model generates a multi-modal feature map representing the input image and the given natural language expression.
+Our multi-modal encoder module extends U-Net by conditioning both contracting and expanding branches on language using language-conditional filters.

-BiLingUNet applies $m$ convolutional modules to the image representation $I_0$.
-Each module, $F_i$, takes the concatenation of the previously generated feature map ($\mbox{Down}_{i-1}$) and its convolved version with a $3\times 3$ text kernel $K_{id}$ and produces an output feature map ($Down_i$).
-Each $F_i$ has a 2D convolution layer followed by batch normalization \cite{ioffe2015batch} and ReLU activation function \cite{maas2013rectifier}.
+In the bottom-up branch, our model applies $m$ convolutional modules to the image representation $I_0$.
+Each module, $\mbox{CNN}_i$, takes the concatenation of the previously generated feature map ($\textit{F}_{i-1}$) and its convolved version with language-conditional filters $K_{i}^{F}$ and produces an output feature map ($F_{i}$).
+Each $\mbox{CNN}_i$ has a 2D convolution layer followed by batch normalization \cite{ioffe_batch_2015} and ReLU activation function \cite{maas_rectifier_2013}.
 The convolution layers have $5\times5$ filters with $stride=2$ and $padding=2$ halving the spatial resolution, and they all have the same number of output channels.

-Following \cite{misra2018mapping}, we split the textual representation $\boldsymbol{r}$ to $m$ equal parts ($t_i$) to generate language conditional convolutional filters (text kernels).
-In the original LingUNet architecture, each part is used to generate a $1\times1$ kernel.
-Although $1\times1$ kernels are sufficient to pick out locations with a certain property (e.g. expressed by nouns and adjectives), they are incapable of representing relations between multiple locations (e.g. expressed by prepositions like on, under, next to).
-If we see language conditional convolutions over feature maps as an attention control mechanism, $1\times1$ kernels only decide which part of the input should be activated.
-On the other hand, wider kernels can both highlight a region with specific properties and shift a previously activated region in a specified direction \cite{hu2017learning,cirik2018using,can2019learning}.
-Therefore, we use each $t_i$ to generate a $3\times3$ kernel ($K_{id}$):
+Similar to \cite{misra_mapping_2018}, we split the textual representation $r$ to $m$ equal parts ($t_i$), and then use each $t_i$ to generate a language-conditional filter for $i$th bottom-up layer ($K_{i}^{F}$):

-Each $\mbox{AFFINE}_i$ is an affine transformation followed by normalizing and reshaping to convert the output to a convolutional filter. $\mbox{DROPOUT}$ is the dropout regularization \cite{srivastava2014dropout}.
-After obtaining the kernel, we convolve it over the feature map obtained from the previous module to relate expressions to image features:
+Each $\mbox{AFFINE}_{i}^{F}$ is an affine transformation followed by normalizing and reshaping to convert the output to convolutional filters.
+After obtaining the filters, we convolve them over the feature map obtained from the previous module ($F_{i-1}$) to relate expressions to image features:

-Then, the concatenation of the resulting text-modulated features ($G_{id}$) and the previously generated features ($Down_{i-1}$) is fed into module $F_i$ for the next step.
+Then, the concatenation of these text-modulated features ($G_{i}^{F}$) for $i$th bottom-up layer and the previously generated features ($F_{i-1}$) is fed into module $\mbox{CNN}_i$ for the next step.

-In the expanding branch, we generate $m$ feature maps starting from the final output of the contracting branch as follows:
+In the top-down branch, we generate $m$ feature maps starting from the final output of the contracting branch as: